ODF spreadsheets and formulas

 When implemented at the basic level, an application supports all the functions supported by equivalents like Microsoft Excel.

 Apart from the extended range of formulas, basic and full implementations have some provisions for backwards compliance with older application-specific issues.
-Since not every application is likely or expected to support all these levels, it might be better to properly convert the formulas in your spreadsheets so they don’t depend on such backward compliance features.
+Since not every application is likely or expected to support all these levels, it might be better to properly convert the formulas in your spreadsheets so they do not depend on such backward compliance features.

 Problems converting spreadsheets to ODF